Zettelkasten

 • Digital Gardening Is a Grander Vision of Zettelkasten

 Digital gardening is a superset of Zettelkasten principles applied to public content.
-The ethos of gardening is more free form and doesn’t emphasize the experience of visitor.
+The ethos of gardening is more free form and doesn’t emphasize the experience of the visitor.
 The reader of a digital garden would benefit from Zettelkasten principles such as atomicity (one concept or idea per note).
 Content in digital gardens should be structured at the leaf nodes for a more useful visitor experience.

 • The Garden and the Stream